logo-lakshmshree

 8. Federal Bank

-Federal Bank is one of India’s most trusted private banks, particularly known for its NRI (Non-Resident Indian) banking services.
-The bank has a significant international presence and provides a variety of savings and loan products for both domestic and international customers.
+Federal Bank is one of India’s oldest and most trusted private banks, especially strong in NRI banking services.
+With a robust global presence and consistent growth in retail and loan products, it appeals to both Indian and international customers.

 • Established: 1931